influxdata/docs-v2/content/influxdb/v2.0/visualize-data/dashboards/control-dashboard.md

 Click **Enable Auto Refresh**.
 In the window that appears, configure the following options:
   - **Until**: Select **Indefinite** to automatically refresh continuously.
 Select **Custom** to set a time to stop automatically refreshing.
-  - **Inactivity Timeout**: Set how long the dashboard should be inactive for to time out and stop automatically refreshing.
+  - **Inactivity Timeout**: Set how long the dashboard should be inactive before timeout stops automatically refreshing the dashboard.
   - **Refresh Interval**: Enter how frequently the dashboard should refresh.